One of the newest trends in facial cosmetic procedures is a procedure known as fat grafting, also known as micro-lipoinjections or fat transfer.

 As in the case of injectable fillers, the success of fat grafting depends on the expertise and experience of the professional performing the injections.
 This is why it is essential for anyone considering fat grafting to enlist a plastic surgeon who is not a novice.

-Facial cosmetic surgery is one of the medical fields that has been experiencing the most innovative and revolutionary additions to the techniques that surgeons are able to offer clients.
+Facial cosmetic surgery is one of the medical fields that has been experiencing the most innovative and state-of-the-art additions to the techniques that surgeons are able to offer clients.
 Despite the addition of fat transfer to the industry, Dr. Cory Torgerson has not incorporated it at his facial cosmetic facility in downtown Toronto.
 He is very pleased with the results he is able to achieve for his patients with the incredible injectable fillers that are now available that are safe and do not require the downtime necessary for fat-grafting.
 Dr. Torgerson believes in the exemplary quality of dermal filler such as Juvéderm, Teosyal, and Restylane.
 Furthermore, the longevity of these fillers and the transformation they are able to achieve cannot be replaced by the more difficult fat-grafting procedures.

 - 11 Questions to Ask Before Facelift Surgery — Find Out What the Experts Suggest

 - Alyria: Optimum Skin Care System

 - Answers to Your Top 6 Toronto FaceLift Questions

 - Bespoke Facelifts in Toronto- What Can You Add to Your Personalized Facial Cosmetic Surgery?

 - Can a Toronto Facelift Surgery Make you Look Younger?

 - Can I Get a Facelift Without Surgery?

 - Everything You Need To Know About Mini Face Lift Surgery